adutra/goalesce/README.md

 The `Coalesce` function can be called with a list of options to modify its default coalescing behavior.
 See the documentation of each option for details.

-## Advanced usage

-The `Coalescer` interface allows for custom coalescing algorithms to be implemented.
-By passing custom coalescers to the `Coalesce` function, its behavior can be modified in any way.

 ## Examples

 ### Coalescing maps